 Born in Bolivia, Walter Ponce's musical beginnings took place in the National Conservatory of Buenos Aires, Argentina, studying in that city's vibrant musical environment that produced so many outstanding pianists.
 It is also at this time that he first played for Alberto Ginastera, an association that continued in New York City, when Ponce studied with him his celebrated Piano Sonata.
 At 17 he came to the United States, one of the youngest ever to receive a grant from the Department of State’s Fulbright program, which continued for an unprecedented four years.
 In New York he graduated from Mannes College with a Bachelor of Science degree and from the Juilliard School with Master and Doctor of Musical Arts degrees.
 His major teachers include Sasha Gorodnitzki, piano; Gustave Reese, musicology and doctoral dissertation mentor, Arthur Balsam and Felix Galimir, chamber music; Felix Salzer and Carl Schachter, theory and analysis; Luciano Berio and Roger Sessions, composition.
 He was one of three students chosen by Juilliard to play and study with Vladimir Horowitz (1967).
 At Marlboro he was coached by Rudolf Serkin in several chamber music works.
 He also had two private lessons with Claudio Arrau.

-Professor Emeritus at the State University of New York.
-Presently Professor and Chair of Keyboard Studies at UCLA.
-In addition, he has taught at St. John's University in New York City, C. W. Post College, Bowdoin College, Colgate University, and the Aspen Music School and Festival.
+He is Professor Emeritus at the State University of New York.
+He has taught at St. John's University in New York City, C. W. Post College, Bowdoin College, Colgate University, and the Aspen Music School and Festival.
 He has given innumerable master classes in colleges and universities throughout the North and South America, Europe, China, and Korea.

 Following a performance at the Eastman School of Music’s Kilbourn Hall, the music critic of the “City” of Rochester, New York, wrote "After hearing Ponce I understand his reputation as a 'pianist's pianist.'
 This recital was outstanding -the many piano students in the audience couldn't have heard a better model.”